 Downwell Accessibility Report

-Downwell offers 9 accessibility features in the Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 9 accessibility features for Downwell in the Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Downwell is a vertically scrolling platform game where you frantically shoot snail-like enemies to gain points and upgrades.
 You will die frequently, but that's part of the fun.
 Each go, you have a chance to learn from what went wrong last time as you hone not only you reactions but your knowledge of how the game works.

 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.